cameronsenese/eksd-kata-containers/README.md

     image: nginx
 ```

-Schedule the Pods using kubectl.
+Schedule the Pods using kubectl:

 ```bash
 kubectl apply -f eksd-kata-containers/config/nginx-kata.yaml kubectl apply -f eksd-kata-containers/config/nginx.yaml
 ```

 You will now have x2 nginx pods running in the cluster, each using different container runtimes.
-To validate that the nginx-kata Pod has been scheduled inside a VM, exec into each container and retrieve the kernel version .
+To validate that the nginx-kata Pod has been scheduled inside a VM, exec into each container and retrieve the kernel version:

 ```bash
 kubectl exec -it nginx-kata -- bash -c "uname -r"